Courtenay Fire Hosts Training Weekend

 November 8, 2018

 Dozens of firefighters from departments across Vancouver Island spent a recent weekend in Courtenay learning new skills that will help protect both themselves, and the communities they serve.

-35 firefighters from ten Vancouver Island fire departments participated in rope rescue, auto extrication, urban interface firefighting techniques and fire fighter survival training at both the W.A.
+51 firefighters from 12 Vancouver Island fire departments participated in rope rescue, auto extrication, urban interface firefighting techniques, electrical safety, natural gas safety, forcible entry, traffic control and fire fighter survival training at both the W.A.
 Lane MacDonald Fire Training Center and the Courtenay Fire Hall on Cumberland Road.

 The W.A.
 Lane MacDonald Fire Training Centre opened in October 2015, and features a training area encircled by a built-to-scale city street, working fire hydrants, and space for driver training, and pumper operator training.

-The Courtenay Fire Department extends special thanks to the Oyster River Fire Department for their assistance in course delivery, as well as Georgia Straight Collision for donating the vehicles used in the auto extrication exercise.
+The Courtenay Fire Department extends special thanks to Fire Service Instructors from Oyster River Fire Rescue, Cumberland Fire Rescue, BC Hydro and the BC Safety Authority for their assistance in course delivery, as well as Georgia Straight Collision for donating the vehicles used in the auto extrication exercise.